Venom120/ComputerUseAI/docs/USER_GUIDE.md

 ### Automation Modes

-**Automatic Mode**:
+- **Automatic Mode**:
-- AI detects workflow patterns
+  - AI continuously monitors activity and detects workflow patterns.
-- Automatically executes when confident
+  - Automatically executes the workflow when confidence meets the threshold.
-- No user intervention required
+  - No user intervention required for execution.
-- Best for highly repetitive tasks
+  - Best for highly repetitive and predictable tasks.

 **Semi-Automatic Mode**:
 - AI detects patterns